kpreiss37/data_projects/README.md

 ### Multitouch Marketing Attribution
 Built a three-stage attribution pipeline in BigQuery that stitches together GA4 session data, CallRail phone call events, and form submission leads to construct a full touchpoint path for each user.
 Matched users to closed invoices from a CRM via cleaned phone numbers and email addresses, then applied a time-decay model to distribute revenue credit across all touchpoints proportional to their proximity to conversion.

-This model is intentionally directional — cookie-based tracking has inherent gaps, and the user-level stitching across channels is probabilistic rather than deterministic.
+This model is intentionally directional.
+Cookie-based tracking has inherent gaps, and the user-level stitching across channels is probabilistic rather than deterministic.
 That said, it has had real business impact: by surfacing credit across the full conversion path, it demonstrated the value of upper-funnel awareness campaigns that are systematically undercredited in last-touch attribution models, directly informing paid media budget decisions.

 **Tools:** BigQuery, SQL, GA4, CallRail